tinymce/tinymce/README.md

 Trusted and loved by millions of developers, and integrated into thousands of applications, such as:

-- Content management systems (CRMs)
+- Content management systems (CMSs)
 - Learning management systems (LMSs)
-- Customer relationship management (CRMs) and marketing automation
+- Customer relationship management (CRM) and marketing automation systems
 - Email marketing systems
 - Content creation in SaaS systems